 Fast Facts About Atheism

 Greek philosopher Diagoras of Melos, who lived five centuries before Christ, is often considered the first atheist, having criticized religion.
 Around the same time, philosophers such as Leucippus and Democritus tried to explain the world in terms of materialism.
-Similarly, Plato’s uncle Critas denounced religion as a human invention created to frighten people into submission.
+Similarly, Plato’s uncle Critias denounced religion as a human invention to frighten people into submission.